You go to the local church every Sunday. You host or attend church services, worship, and talk to other parishioners.

 It’s not just you.
-Attendance is down all over the world.
+Church attendance has been down all over the world.

-The average churchgoer today is 69 years old.
+The average age of churchgoers today is 69 years old.
 Most of the younger generation is skipping out on church.

 It’s just that Millenials, Gen Zs and Gen X-ers are more independent than before and want to do things their way.
 Over half the religious population would prefer to worship alone, rather than go to church.